hrfm/gulp-osc/README.md

 If receive same OSC message continuously in a short period of time.
 Might your task is not finished.
+That will be a fatal problem (at least for me).

-At that time you write your task inner lock function.
+At that time, write task inner lock function.

-If gulp-osc received new OSC message during run task.
+Then, If gulp-osc received new OSC message during run task.
 gulp-osc calling callback function after current task end.

 I think you should always using lock function.